amirgholizad/AmirGholizad/README.md

 - 🤝 Open to: Opportunities to gain industry experience
 - 💬 Ask me about: My career goals & projects
 - 📫 Reach me at: **agholizadgha@mun.ca**
-- ⚡ Fun fact: If debugging takes more than 24 hrs, it’s probably a typo!
+- ⚡ Fun fact: If your debugging is taking too long, it’s probably a typo!

 ## 🌐 Connect with Me